-The property owner owns the house drain from the home to the property connection point and is responsible for repairs and maintenance of the house drain including clearing of blockages located within the house drain.
+The property owner owns the house drain from the home to the Riser or IO and is responsible for repairs and maintenance of the house drain including clearing of blockages located within the house drain.

 Please note: It is unlawful for an unlicensed person to undertake works on regulated drainage.
 Any works conducted on your house drain needs to be undertaken by a licensed plumber or drainer.

 When the house drain extends beyond the property owner’s land, it is the property owner’s responsibility to obtain any necessary approvals to carry out work on that other land.

 Can Council staff come onto my property?

 Under section 36 of the Water Supply (Safety & Reliability) Act 2008, staff of Townsville Water and Townsville City Council who are authorised ("Authorised Persons") may enter a place to work on our sewerage infrastructure.

 Unless the works are considered urgent, our staff will seek your consent to the entry, and/or give 14 days' notice.